allegro/bigflow/docs/technologies.md

 ```

 The `create_polish_ports_table` object is a lazy operation.
 Lazy means that calling `dataset.create_table`
 method, won't actually create a table.
 First turn it into a [job](./workflow-and-job.md#job) first,
-and then you can run it:
+then you can run it:

 ```python
 create_polish_ports_table.to_job(id='create_ports_table').run()